-Throughout the auditor's testing of payroll, it was noted that an incorrect base salary and contribution percentage was being used for pension and health withholding calculations, respectively.
+Throughout the auditor's testing of payroll, it was noted that an incorrect contribution percentage was being used for health withholding calculations.

 Effect

 The Fire District is not in compliance with all the rules and regulations set forth by Chapter 78, P.L.
 2011 of the State of New Jersey.